AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 At 2:35, the song reaches in, grabs you by the soul, and shreds you to pieces as the crescendo mounts, just to check if you still have a heartbeat.

-> Columbia, Houston, comm check.
+> Columbia, Houston, UHF comm check.

 The latter half of the song drowns out all noise and paints a remarkably accurate picture of the shuttle burning up brilliantly upon re-entry, trying to convey with music the anguish that the Columbia crew's families must have felt.